 But when is it considered prison abuse, and how do you fight against it?

-Unfortunately, Colorado in the 21st Century isn’t immune to civil rights violations for prisoners of all grades.
-From a local “drunk tank” to a full-fledged sentence in state prison, you do have some civil rights, even behind bars.
+Unfortunately, Colorado in the 21st century isn’t immune to civil rights violations for prisoners of all grades.
+From a local drunk tank to a full-fledged sentence in state prison, you do have some civil rights, even behind bars.
+Prison abuse is illegal.

 The First Amendment